RoNoLo/photosort/README.md

 - read EXIF capture date from the image files as first option (second would be file date)
 - support more file extensions
 - read EXIF and rotate image if needed (would be wonderful, but I guess a re-encoding of the image will happen)
+- extract dates from the filename (like WhatsApp filenames) to correctly store the files